wenchonghekk/academic/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: 'Wenchong He's Homepage '
+title: 'Wenchong He Homepage '
 date: 2022-10-24
 type: landing